swup/docs/src/docs/hooks/context.md

 # Context

-The global context object is a key concept of swup.
-It contains information about the current page
-visit: the current and new URL, the element and event that triggered the visit, as well as details about whether this visit should be animated.
+The global context object contains information about the current page visit: the current and new URL, the element and event that triggered the visit, as well as details about whether this visit should be animated and which containers should be replaced.

 By manipulating the context object, you can control how swup will transition to the new page.